hen627/aws-upload-package-resume/readme.txt

 commonheaders are depricated, need to be adjusted.

-All env keys are in aws.
+All env keys are in aws lambda.

 Supabase sql setup is separate and not part of the package.